iorchard/burrito_docs/source/intro.rst

 Burrito is a security-hardened OpenStack on Kubernetes Platform.

-Currently, the operating system supported by this software is
+Currently, the operating systems supported by this software are

 * `Debian 12 (bookworm) <https://www.debian.org/>`_.
 * `Rocky Linux 8.x <https://rockylinux.org/>`_.